jkeener/personal-goals/README.md

 ## Things I'll Do This Week:

 - [ ] Get back to reading YDKJS books...read a chapter.
-- [ ] Unpack
+- [x] Unpack
-- [ ] Make folders/files for the accomplishments section for all year.
+- [x] Make folders/files for the accomplishments section for entire year.
 - [ ] Lift 3 times.
-0/3
+1/3
 - [ ] Go to the gym 5 times.
-0/5
+1/5

 ### Things I'll Do This Month: January 2016